ProTamLan/Lab1Panache/README.md

 ## Lab1Panache
-#Lab 2
+##Lab 2

 ### App Description
-30Panache is a so far a flashcard study and exam tool.
+Panache is a so far a flashcard study and exam tool.

 ### App Walk-though
 mp4